jnsp/nvim-config/README.md

 This is the Vim plugin artist, Tim Pope's [commentary.vim](https://github.com/tpope/vim-commentary).
 Just use `gcc` to comment out some codes.
 I used to do `visual-block mode` when I commented out without `commentary.vim`.
-This is much easier absolutely.
+Absolutely, this is much easier.

 ### pylintrc